-Starting Jan.
-1, 2020, TRS-Care Medicare Advantage participants will no longer have to meet the deductible for primary care physician (PCP) office visits.
-Participants will only pay a \$5 copay for sick visits at their PCP's office, and will continue to pay nothing for their annual well visit.
+The 87th Texas Legislature passed HB 2022 which provides a one-time reenrollment opportunity for former TRS-Care retirees who are eligible for Medicare and who voluntarily terminated their enrollment between Jan.
+1, 2017 and Dec.
+31, 2019, eligible retirees will be able to return to TRS-Care with an effective date as early as Jan.
+1, 2022.
+Returning retirees can also choose to add their eligible dependents at the time they re-enroll.
+Please see page 12 for more information about this one-time reenrollment opportunity.
 This document also highlights the TRS-Care medical and prescription drug plans offered to retired public school employees - the TRS-Care Medicare Advantage® medical plan and TRS-Care Medicare Rx® prescription drug plan.
-You can find more detailed plan information in the Humana Evidence of Coverage and SilverScript Evidence of Coverage booklets.
+You can find more detailed plan information in the UnitedHealthcare Evidence of Coverage and SilverScript Evidence of Coverage booklets.
 Please be aware that TRS-Care for retirees is a completely separate program from TRS-ActiveCare, which is for active public school employees.